Jemila-Abdulai/software-engineering-2/README.md

  - Project will be split up into phases to decide internal deadlines and to allocate tasks
  - A DevOps approach of continuous and iterative delivery will be followed for each phase

+### Bumping the Repo Version and Tagging
+Our process for releasing new versions of the repo is as follows
+ - Run the script `util/bump-version.sh`, passing the SemVer part you would like to bump e.g. `./bump-version.sh patch`.
+You can pass "patch", "minor" or "major"
+ - Read the version in `VERSION.cfg`
+ - Now create a tag with `git push origin <version>`, with `<version>` being the version from `VERSION.cfg`

+This is a manual process for releasing new versions of the repo.
+When the new tag is pushed, the workflow `.github/workflows/docker.yml` will run and push the new tag to Dockerhub.

 ### Code Conventions
  - 2 space tabs for python code
  - Else, follow PEP8 conventions